-Performance Acknowledgments
+Performance Acknowledgments Areas\\

-- dual credit course
+- dual credit courses

-- bilingualism and biliteracy
+- · bilingualism and biliteracy

-- PSAT, ACT's Plan, SAT or ACT
+- PSAT, ACT ASPIRE, SAT or ACT

-- Advanced Placement or International Baccalaureate exam
+- Advanced Placement or International Baccalaureate exams

-- earning a nationally or internationally recognized business or industry certification or license
+- earning a state-, nationally- or internationally-recognized business or industry certification or license

 A student entering 9th grade must indicate an endorsement he or she plans to follow.

 A student may change or add an endorsement at any time.

-A student may graduate without earning an endorsement if, after his or her sophomore year, the student's parent signs a form permitting the student to omit the endorsement requirement
+A student may graduate without earning an endorsement if after his or her sophomore year, the student's parent signs a form permitting the student to omit the endorsement requirement.